microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 1. To use a development container locally, [install and configure the Dev Containers extension](/docs/remote/containers#_getting-started), and use **File > Open... / Open Folder...** to open your source code locally in VS Code.
 To use Codespaces instead, navigate to the repository that contains your extension on GitHub and [open it in a codespace](https://docs.github.com/github/developing-online-with-codespaces/creating-a-codespace) to work with it in a browser-based editor.
 You can also [open the codespace in VS Code](https://docs.github.com/en/github/developing-online-with-codespaces/using-codespaces-in-visual-studio-code) if you prefer.

-2. Select **Dev Containers: Add Development Container Configuration Files...** or **Codespaces: Add Development Container Configuration Files...** from the Command Palette (`kbstyle(F1)`), and pick **Node.js & TypeScript** (or Node.js if you are not using TypeScript) to add the needed container configuration files.
+2. Select **Dev Containers: Add Dev Container Configuration Files...** or **Codespaces: Add Dev Container Configuration Files...** from the Command Palette (`kbstyle(F1)`), and pick **Node.js & TypeScript** (or Node.js if you are not using TypeScript) to add the needed container configuration files.

 3. **Optional:** After this command runs, you can modify the contents of the `.devcontainer` folder to include additional build or runtime requirements.
 See the in-depth [Dev Containers](/docs/remote/create-dev-container#_set-up-a-folder-to-run-in-a-container) documentation for details.

-4. Run **Dev Containers: Reopen in Container** or **Codespaces: Add Development Container Configuration Files..** and in a moment, VS Code will set up the container and connect.
+4. Run **Dev Containers: Reopen in Container** or **Codespaces: Add Dev Container Configuration Files...** and in a moment, VS Code will set up the container and connect.
 You will now be able to develop your source code from inside the container just as you would in the local case.

 5. Run `yarn install` or `npm install` in a new VS Code terminal window (`kb(workbench.action.terminal.new)`) to ensure the Linux versions Node.js native dependencies are installed.
 You can also install other OS or runtime dependencies, but you may want to add these to `.devcontainer/Dockerfile` as well so they are available if you rebuild the container.